gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 ### Azure Services
+In this section I will explain how to configure the Azure Services used for Weather Station PoC.

 #### Azure IoT HUB
 As previously mentioned azure Iot hub is a managed service, hosted in the cloud, that acts as a central message hub for bi-directional communication between your IoT application and the devices it manages.
 For my PoC the Azure IoT Hub will act as collector of events sent from Raspberry Pi 3 device.
 Only for PoC I will configure one

 Azure IoT Hub offers two tiers, **basic** and **standard**, that differ in the number of features they support.
 If your IoT solution is based around collecting data from devices and analyzing it centrally, then the basic tier is probably right for you.